-RA III (South America): Enhanced probabilities for above-normal temperatures are indicated over South America south of about 20° S, except along the western coastal regions.
-The probabilities and model-to-model consistency increase south of about 30° S, but do not extend beyond about 50° S. The probabilities for above-normal temperature are also high along coastal areas in the north-east of the continent.
+RA III (South America): Weak enhanced probabilities for above-normal temperatures are indicated over South America south of about 20° S, model-to-model consistency, however, is low.
 Over most of the northern half of the continent, normal or below-normal temperatures are predicted as the most likely outcome.
-However, model-to-model consistency is weak except along the Pacific coast because of proximity to the predicted La Niña conditions here.
+However, model-to-model consistency is weak except along the Pacific coast because of proximity to the predicted below-average SSTs.

-RA IV (North America, Central America and the Caribbean): There are enhanced probabilities for above-normal temperatures over the eastern half of North America and across Central America into the Caribbean.
-The probabilities for above-normal temperatures are highest over the northern part of the Caribbean and much of Central America.
-Model-to-model consistency is high over most areas south of about 40° N. Over part of north-western North America there are increased probabilities of unusually cold conditions, and model consistency is strong here.
-The only other part of the region where above-normal temperatures are not predicted with highest probability is the southernmost tip of Central America, where normal temperatures are predicted immediately north of the cold oceanic area associated with the expected weak La Niña conditions.
+RA IV (North America, Central America, and the Caribbean): There are enhanced probabilities for above-normal temperatures over the southern half of North America and across Central America into the Caribbean.
+The probabilities for above-normal temperatures are highest over the Caribbean and much of northern Central America.
+Model-to-model consistency is high over most areas south of about 40° N. Over part of north-western North America there are increased probabilities of cold conditions, and model consistency is moderate here.
+The only other part of the region where above-normal temperatures is not predicted with highest probability is the southernmost tip of Central America, where normal temperatures are predicted immediately north of the cold oceanic area associated with the expected decaying La Niña conditions.

 RA V (Southwest Pacific): Strongly enhanced probabilities for above-normal temperatures are predicted in a band from north of Australia, extending to the central South Pacific, and along about 40° S from south of Australia towards the eastern Pacific to about 100° W. The Indonesian Archipelago and many of the southwest Pacific islands lie within this band of above-normal temperatures, and model-to-model consistency is strong over most of the area.
-There is a sharp transition to an area of predicted below-normal temperature to the northeast, which coincides with the distribution of predicted negative sea-surface temperature anomalies associated with the expected weak La Niña conditions.
+There is a sharp transition to an area of predicted below-normal temperature to the northeast, which coincides with the distribution of predicted negative sea-surface temperature anomalies associated with the prediction for declining La Niña conditions.
 Model-to-model consistency in this cold area is strong.
-Along about 10° N and east of the dateline, probability for near-normal temperatures dominate.
-Over most of Australia, there is no indication for a clear signal except over small regions in the south and south-east where it is predicted to be below-normal with weak model-to-model consistency.
+Along about 10° N and east of the dateline, probabilities for near-normal temperatures dominate.
+Over most of Australia, there is no strong indication for a clear signal and there is also no model-to-model consistency.

-RA VI (Europe): The probabilities for above-normal temperatures are increased over almost all of Europe and are fairly uniform across the entire region.
-The model-to-model consistency is strongest in northern and north-western Europe, and over north-eastern Greenland.
+RA VI (Europe): The probabilities for above-normal temperatures are increased over almost all of Europe with the largest probabilities over western and northern Europe.
+The model-to-model consistency is also strongest in northern and western Europe.
+Probability for below-normal is most likely over southern Greenland but the model-to-model consistency is low.

-2.3 Predicted precipitation, December-February 2021-2022
+2.3 Predicted precipitation, March-May 2022